The HACU Hispanic Higher Education Research Collective (H3ERC)

 During the summer of 2011, HACU's new Director of Policy Analysis and Information, Emily Calderón Galdeano, assumed responsibility for the Collective.
 A gathering of researchers took place April 14, 2012, in Vancouver, BC, Canada, at the annual American Educational Research Association (AERA) meeting to update the research community on the project and to make plans for a summer 2012 meeting.
 The National Latina/o Education Research, Policy and Practice Initiative meeting took place June 9-11, 2012 in San Antonio, TX, and drew fifty-three researchers and funders for a discussion of key issues in Hispanic higher education research.
 The H3ERC Research Agenda was presented, the original literature reviews from 2006-2007 were updated and an additional set of white papers and more extensive research projects were commissioned (see links below).

-On-going plans include presentations on the project at HACU's 26th Annual Conference in October 2012, presentations on the research projects at HACU's 27th Annual Conference in October 2013, and a co-edited book of the literature, topics and research identitified through these meetings.
+Presentations on the project were made at HACU's 26th Annual Conference in October 2012 and research projects were presented in workshops at HACU's 27th Annual Conference in October 2013.
+A co-edited book of the literature, topics and research identified through these meetings is in preparation.
 The research collective continues to interact via social media.

 HACU is grateful to the long-term support of the Lumina Foundation for this project.